-Many of the most effective melodies employ both step-wise and skip-wise motion together in order to engage the listener in familiarity, while simultaneously keeping them guessing as to where they are being led.
-The key here is to not get too carried away and crazy, or else you may lose your listener completely.
-This is why establishing a firm home base is so important, and leads me to my last point of melody resolution.
+Many of the most effective melodies employ both step-wise and skip-wise motion together in order to engage the listener in familiarity while simultaneously keeping them guessing as to where they are being led.
+The key here is not to get too carried away and crazy, or else you may lose your listener completely.
+This is why establishing a firm home base is so important, and it leads me to my last point of melody resolution.

 After you have established a home base for your melody and started incorporating step-wise and skip-wise motion to your liking, the next thing you need to do is figure out a way to resolve your melody.
 One easy way to do this is to lead the listener back to the home base, signaling the end and closing out the melody.
 You can also make a choice to leave the listener hanging by ending on an unexpected note in order to jar them.
 The main point here is to make a choice as to how you want the listener to feel at the end of the melody and shape the melody accordingly.

 I hope these techniques help you in your pursuit of shaping memorable and meaningful melodies.
-Keep in mind there are no hard and fast rules in music when creating a melody, but certain techniques are proven to work effectively and you don’t always have to re-invent the wheel.
-Make sure to follow us on twitter @iamjambot and @_signaturesound to keep up with everything we are doing here at the studio, and check our blog every Monday for our new article.
-Seeya next week!
+Keep in mind there are no hard and fast rules in music when creating a melody, but certain techniques are proven to work effectively, and you don’t always have to reinvent the wheel.
+Make sure to follow us on Twitter @iamjambot and @_signaturesound to keep up with everything we are doing here at the studio.